olliethedev/ui-builder/README.md

 # UI Builder

 UI Builder is a React component that allows you to create and edit user interfaces through a visual no-code editor.
-It comes with a handful of core components and integrates easily with existing [shadcn/ui](https://ui.shadcn.com/) projects but can be extended to use your own custom components.
+It comes with a handful of core components and integrates easily with existing [shadcn/ui](https://ui.shadcn.com/) projects and can be extended to use your own custom components.

 You can use UI Builder to design and build UIs quickly.
 It's a great tool for creating landing pages, forms, dashboards, or anything else you can imagine.
 It can be used internally within your organization as a storybook alternative or a prototyping tool or as part of a product that provides users a no-code way to build their own applications, like Shopify, Builder.io, Framer, etc.